Enhancing $CP$ Measurement of the Yukawa Interactions of Top-Quark at $e^{-}e^{+}$ Collider

 Soon after $h(125)$ was observed, its $CP$ property was studied through $h\to ZZ\to4\ell$ by the ATLAS and CMS collaborations \cite{Aad:2013xqa,Chatrchyan:2012jja,Chatrchyan:2013mxa}, and the results disfavor the $CP$-odd hypothesis by nearly $3\sigma$, which is a rather weak constraint on the mixing angle due to the complexity mentioned above.
-On the other hand, while $HVV'$ couplings usually appear at tree level, the $AVV'$ interactions are only loop induced, and hence $CP$ violation is heavily suppressed.
-This drawback absents, theoretically, in the couplings of $H$ and $A$ to the fermions, where both types of interaction can happen at tree level and hence are promising probes of $CP$ violation effects.
-Recently, The decay of $h(125)$ to $\tau$-lepton pair channel was analyzed by the ATLAS and CMS collaborations~\cite{Aad:2016nal, Zanzi:2017msx}, and obviously the bound is again rather weak.
-The optimization method proposed in Ref.~\cite{Hagiwara:2016zqz} is expected to enhance the sensitivity to a promising level, however, the precision is still limited for inferring physics beyond SM.
-Many efforts have also been devoted to study possible $CP$ violation effects in the couplings of $h(125)$ to top-quark at the LHC~\cite{Gunion:1996vv, Demartin:2014fia, Kobakhidze:2016mfx, Rindani:2016scj, Mileo:2016mxg, Yue:2014tya, Bernreuther:1993df, Buckley:2015vsa}, but the expected sensitivity is not much powerful compared to the constraints from electric dipole moments~\cite{Brod:2013cka,Chen:2015gaa}.
+On the other hand, while $HVV'$ couplings usually appear at tree level, the $AVV'$ interactions are only loop induced, and hence $CP$ violation is heavily suppressed~\cite{Plehn:2001nj, Hagiwara:2009wt,Ellis:2012jv,Bernlochner:2018opw}.
+This drawback absents, theoretically, in the couplings of $H$ and $A$ to the fermions, where both types of interaction can happen at tree level and hence are promising probes of $CP$ violation effects~\cite{Ellis:2013yxa}.
+Recently, The decay of $h(125)$ to $\tau$-lepton pair channel was analyzed by the ATLAS and CMS collaborations~\cite{Aad:2016nal, Zanzi:2017msx}, and the bound is again rather weak.
+The optimization method proposed in Ref.~\cite{Hagiwara:2016zqz} is expected to enhance the sensitivity to a promising level.
+However, the precision is still limited for inferring physics beyond SM.
 It is expected that the sensitivity can be significantly improved at future $e^{-}e^{+}$ collider~\cite{Li:2016zzh}.
-However, since $h(125)$ are produced (at relatively low energy) through the strahlung process $e^{-}e^{+}\to h Z$, its $CP$-odd component can be completely wash out due to the inherent smallness of the $AZZ$ coupling~\cite{BhupalDev:2007ftb}.
+However, since $h(125)$ are produced (at relatively low energy) through the strahlung process $e^{-}e^{+}\to h Z$, its $CP$-odd component can be completely wash out due to the inherent smallness of the $AZZ$ coupling~\cite{BhupalDev:2007ftb,Godbole:2007cn}.
 The $CP$ quantum numbers can be determined unambiguously at $\gamma\gamma$ collider~\cite{Grzadkowski:1992sa, Gunion:1994wy}, but this is not a practical option since it is too remote.